margo/specification/system-design/app-interoperability/observability.md

 Compliant applications MAY choose to expose application specific observability data by sending their observability data to the Open Telemetry collector on the device/cluster.
 While this is optional, is it highly recommended in order to support distributed diagnostics.

-Application developers choosing to expose application logs for consumption with OpenTelemetry they should either write their logs to **stdout** or send them using OTLP so the receiver on the OpenTelemetry collector can import them.
+Application developers choosing to expose application logs for consumption with OpenTelemetry MUST either write their logs to **stdout** or send them using OTLP so the receiver on the OpenTelemetry collector can import them.

 > **Action:** We need some research here to understand if there are any expectations on log format, if it's best to use stdout, log files, or sending logs directly to the collector.
 Also, need to explore the option to allow people to use third part log collection agents (e.g., FluentBit) that collect the logs and forward them to the collector.

 Application developers SHOULD NOT expect their applications to be auto-instrumented by anything outside for their control (by the [OpenTelemetry operator](https://github.com/open-telemetry/opentelemetry-operator#opentelemetry-auto-instrumentation-injection) for example).